Smallqqqq/InfeRE/README.md

-# Step-by-step Regex Generation via Chain of Inference
+# InfeRE: Step-by-Step Regex Generation via Chain of Inference
-This is implemantation of the paper **Step-by-step Regex Generation via Chain of Inference**
+This is the implementation of the paper **InfeRE: Step-by-Step Regex Generation via Chain of Inference**
 ## Summary
-Automatically generating regular expressions from natural language description (NL2RE) has been an emerging research area.
-Prior works treat regex as a linear sequence of tokens and generate the final expressions autoregressively in a single pass.
+Automatically generating regular expressions (abbrev. regexes) from natural language description (NL2RE) has been an emerging research area.
+Prior studies treat regex as a linear sequence of tokens and generate the final expressions autoregressively in a single pass.
 They did not take into account the step-by-step internal text-matching processes behind the final results.
 This significantly hinders the efficacy and interpretability of regex generation by neural language models.
 In this paper, we propose a new paradigm called InfeRE, which decomposes the generation of regexes into chains of step-by-step inference.
 To enhance the robustness, we introduce a self-consistency decoding mechanism that ensembles multiple outputs sampled from different models.
-Experimental studies on two public benchmarks demonstrate that InfeRE remarkably outperforms previous methods and achieves state-of-the-art performance.
+We evaluate InfeRE on two publicly available datasets, NL-RX-Turk and KB13, and compare the results with state-of-the-art approaches and the popular tree-based generation approach TRANX.
+Experimental results show that InfeRE substantially outperforms previous baselines, yielding 16.3% and 14.7% improvement in DFA@5 accuracy on two datasets, respectively.
+Particularly, InfeRE outperforms the popular tree-based generation approach by 18.1% and 11.3% on both datasets, respectively, in terms of DFA@5 accuracy.

 ## Chains of Inference
 We convert plain regexes into chains of inference, each representing an inferred sub-regex that denotes a text-matching process.
 Then, we train a sequence-to-sequence model to generate chains of inference from natural language queries and revert them into regexes.